img

 We organized the first ever live conversation of the Nobel Peace Prize winner, the 14th Dalai Lama with Ukrainian viewers, which took part on Oct.
 20, 2020.
 The idea first sprang in February 2019, when our delegation went on EdMandry to Little Tibet in India.

-We befriended our Tibetan colleagues and managed to present Dalai Lama’s opinions on education, peace, and human coexistence to Ukrainian people.
-For 13 days, we accepted questions by Ukrainians on the event page, and then posed them to Dalai Lama during the live event and discussed in three follow-up online discussions.
+We formed a friendship with our Tibetan colleagues and successfully presented the Dalai Lama’s views on education, peace, and human coexistence to the Ukrainian people.
+For 13 days, we collected questions from Ukrainians on the event page, which were then posed to the Dalai Lama during the live event and discussed in three follow-up online sessions.

 Course

-We translated the course titled “Coaching Teachers: Promoting Changes that Stick” from Coursera Into Ukrainian.
-It helps educators develop skills of observing their colleagues for further use of their experience for the development of them both.
+We translated the Coursera course titled “Coaching Teachers: Promoting Changes that Stick” Into Ukrainian.
+This course helps educators develop the skills to observe their colleagues and leverage their experiences for mutual development.

 The course includes video lectures, learning materials, and tests.
 It was developed by American researcher Orin Gutlerner.
 In the United States, teacher coaching is immensely popular with educators: they can count on those colleagues who visit their lessons and help them draft their personal development plans.